-Muscular Dystrophy Queensland (MDQ) is committed to compliance with the Privacy Act 1988 (Cth), which incorporates the 13 Australian Privacy Principles (APPs).
-You can find out more about the principles by calling the office of the Australian Information Commissioner on 1300 36 39 92, or through their website.
+Muscular Dystrophy Queensland (MDQ) is committed to compliance with the Privacy Act and the 13 Australian Privacy Principles (APPs), which is the legislation governing the collection, use, storage, and disclosure of personal information, including sensitive information.
+You can find out more about the Privacy Act 1988 (Cth) and the Australia Privacy Principles by calling the office of the Australian Information Commissioner on 1300 36 39 92, or through their website.

 - Through a call to MDQ’s Helpline, email asking for assistance, conversations